 - Encourage employees to visit, comment or even take a pledge—perhaps to trade in that can of cola and opt for a cool glass of agua, instead.

 - Increase participation by upping the ante—agree to make a donation to one of several nonprofits dedicated to providing safe drinking water in developing countries for each employee that takes a pledge.
 A simple Google® search will turn up many worthwhile causes.

-Reward employees who engage with surprise prizes.
-(Branded water bottles make great giveaways!)
+Reward employees who engage with surprise wellness prizes.
+Hint—branded water bottles make great giveaways!